Accessibility: About Web Accessibility

 There are a range of disorders and disabilities that have an effect on a person's cognitive function.
 Some of these include autism, ADHD, brain injuries, dementia, and aphasia.

 Visitors with these conditions can experience difficulty with focus, reading comprehension, and information processing.
-In order to make your site accessible for these visitors, we recommend the following steps:
+In order to make sites accessible for these visitors, we recommend the following steps:

-• Ensure your site's format, structure, and layout are clear.
-For example, the main content of your page should not be attached to the header.
+- Ensure the site's format, structure, and layout are clear.
+For example, the main content of the page should not be attached to the header.

-• Minimise the use of decorative and / or animated elements on your site.
+- Minimize the use of decorative and / or animated elements on sites.

-• Avoid using lots of different colors on your site, and make sure they're not too bright.
+- Avoid using lots of different colors on a site, and make sure they're not too bright.